echasnovski/mini.nvim/README.md

   -- Duration (in ms) of highlight when calling `MiniSurround.highlight()` highlight_duration = 500,

-  -- Pattern to match function name in 'function call' surrounding -- By default it is a string of letters, '_' or '.' funname_pattern = '[%w_%.]+',

   -- Module mappings.
 Use `''` (empty string) to disable one. mappings = {
     add = 'sa', -- Add surrounding